thingsSDK/flasher.thingssdk.com/README.md

 ## Current known issues
 1. Email is not collected, but will be needed.
 Probably use email for username.
+* Unverified accounts can still get auth tokens at the moment :P
-2. This is all only written for a Golden Path.
+* This is all only written for a Golden Path.
 Not very much validation or security measures are in place, but please suggest anything you think of!
-3. Probably other stuff I'll think of later when my computer is in another room.
+* Probably other stuff I'll think of later when my computer is in another room.